joseph-crowley/openai-toolbox/README.md

 ## Usage

     Visit http://localhost:8000 to view the home page with photos.
-    Visit http://localhost:8000/chat to use the chat endpoint and interact with the Davinci-003 model.
+    Visit http://localhost:8000/chat to use the chat endpoint and interact with the model.
+    Visit http://localhost:8000/select_conversation to choose a preset.

+    Type "clear" and hit "Submit" to clear the current conversation and start with a basic prompt Scroll down and provide a filename to save the conversation to saved_conversations/